 The Management of Health & Safety at Work Regulations 1999 also place duties on employers to provide training.
 By not providing you with any training at all, your employer could be breaking the law.
 Rider-operated lift trucks includes the requirements for basic lift-truck training.

 What age do I need to be to operate a forklift?

-Yes, operators must be over the minimum school leaving age of 16, unless operating in dockyards where the age requirement is 18 or over.
+To be able to operate a forklift, you must be over the minimum school leaving age of 16, unless operating in dockyards, where the age requirement is 18 or over.

 I have never used a forklift before, what is the best course for me?

 For those candidates who don’t have any experience in operating a forklift, we suggest completing a 5-day novice course.
 This training could be reduced to 4 days if the training is 1:1.